Richard P. Guy

-Richard P. Guy is an American attorney who was a justice of the Washington Supreme Court from 1989 to 2001, serving as chief justice from 1998 to 2001.
+Richard Post Guy (October 24, 1932 – October 27, 2025) was an American attorney who was a justice of the Washington Supreme Court from 1989 to 2001, serving as chief justice from 1998 to 2001.

 Early life and education

-Guy was born on October 24, 1932, in Coeur d'Alene, Idaho, to Richard H. and Charlotte M. Guy.
+Guy was born in Coeur d'Alene, Idaho, on October 24, 1932, to Richard H. and Charlotte M. Guy.
 He attended Gonzaga University and graduated with a B.A. degree.
 He then obtained a J.D. from Gonzaga University School of Law in 1959, while clerking for Spokane attorney and court commissioner, Kathleen Taft.

 Legal and judicial career

 In 1961, he accepted a position with the Spokane County Prosecutor's Office, where he was both a civil deputy and chief criminal deputy prosecuting attorney.
 In 1967, he worked with the U.S. Agency for International Development on projects in West Africa and Ethiopia.
 During his career, he was also assistant attorney general for the state of Washington, and counsel to the speaker of the state House of Representatives.
 In 1981, he entered private practice and was a principal at Winston & Cashatt in Spokane, Washington.

 He was a judge of the Spokane County Superior Court for four years: from 1977 to 1981, and again in 1985.
 In October 1989, Governor Booth Gardner appointed Guy as a justice of the Washington Supreme Court.
 In November 1990, Guy stood for election for the four years remaining on the term, defeating former Republican Governor John Spellman.
 In 1994, Guy successfully ran against King County public defender Kevin Patrick Dolan, and was elected to a six year term.
 In 2000, Guy chaired a study on the death penalty that documented its high costs.

 After leaving the bench in 2001, Guy worked as a mediator and arbitrator in Honolulu, Hawaii and Seattle.
 Guy has also taught law in Italy.